 10 Tips to Prepare for the IELTS Reading Test

-Now it’s time to look after the top 10 tips to prepare for the IELTS Reading test:
+Now it’s time to look at the top 10 tips to prepare for the IELTS Reading test:

 1. Focus on Your Vocabulary

 As with any exam, a large part of success in an IELTS test is tied to your vocabulary—which means you’ll want to spend a lot of time studying.
-Before getting started on test preparation, you must build your vocabulary before diving into practice questions and writing pieces.
+Before starting test preparation, you must build your vocabulary before diving into practice questions and writing pieces.

 A large part of performing well on reading-focused tests, like IELTS, is developing a diverse vocabulary.
-When you’re studying for an English test or any other language-based test, you need to make sure that you’re familiar with words and their meanings so that you can quickly identify what they say in context.
+When you’re studying for an English test or any other language-based test, you need to be familiar with words and their meanings to quickly identify what they say in context.